-Attention:The priority application is March 1 for the upcoming academic year.
+Attention:The priority Chattanooga State scholarship application deadline is February 15 for the upcoming academic year.
 Students who complete the application by the priority date will receive preference with regards to scholarship awards.

 Scholarships Offered at Chattanooga State